 Transcript request forms are in Mrs. Schorfheide’s office and must be completed and signed by a parent before transcripts will be sent, unless you are using exchange.parchment.com.

 Applications and scholarships all have deadlines that must be met.
 Letters of recommendation, transcripts, and other required information should be requested at least 1 week prior to the deadline.

 Sophomores: Receive one college day to visit a college or job shadow.
-Pick your route - know what you need junior and senior year for graduation and college/military/etc. Wisely challenge yourself in classes.
-Pick classes that will prepare you for the future but that you can be successful in.
-Take the PSAT or look in to test prep classes.
-Start a resume of jobs, community/volunteer service hours, and clubs and sports of you are a member.
+Pick your career/college pathway - know what you need junior and senior year for graduation and college/military/etc. Wisely challenge yourself in classes.
+Pick classes that will prepare you for the future but in which you can be successful.
+Take the PSAT or look into test prep classes.
+Start a resume of jobs, community/volunteer service hours, and clubs and sports of which you are a member.
 Use your summer for sports or classes that will build you up.

 Freshmen: Pick your classes carefully.
 Know what is right for you and where you can be a success yet challenge yourself.
 Read often!
 Read books, newspapers, magazines, blogs, etc. GET INVOLVED.
-Start being active in clubs and or organizations.
-NOTE: college look for longevity and leadership NOT just membership.
+Start being active in clubs and/or organizations.
+NOTE: colleges look for longevity and leadership NOT just membership.
 PASS ALL CLASSES!

 You can contact me during the school day in my office, email firstname.lastname@example.org, or by phone 618-537-4423 ext.
 204/text name and message to 314-888-0049.